Language-Driven Object-Oriented Two-Stage Method for Scene Graph Anticipation: Introduction

-Building on this decoupled strategy, we leverage an off-the-shelf tool for scene graph capturing~(see \eg \cite{cong2021spatial,feng2023exploiting}) and concentrate on the language processing component, proposing a novel task called \ac{lsa}.
-Specifically, a \ac{lsa} task involves predicting future scene graphs given a sequence of scene graphs corresponding to a video clip (seen in~\cref{fig:teaser}).
-By conducting its core anticipation reasoning primarily, \ac{lsa} uniquely positions \acp{llm} to apply their extensive linguistic knowledge and learned world understanding to the \ac{sga} challenge.
-Our main contributions in this work are as follows: \begin{enumerate}[leftmargin=1.2em, label=\textbullet] \item We release the first dedicated benchmark for \ac{lsa}, obtained by converting the scene graph annotations into temporally ordered graph sequences and splitting them into observed/future segments.
-Details of the conversion protocol and dataset statistics are provided in \Cref{app:transition_loss}. \item We propose \ac{ootsm}—a powerful framework that (i) predicts, for every future time‑step, the set of objects that will appear or disappear, and (ii) refines each object's attention, spatial and contact relationships with a temporally consistent decoder. \item We describe a unified prompting and fine‑tuning strategy that adapts compact open‑source \acp{llm} to the \ac{lsa} setting without requiring any visual feature, boosting a 3B-parameter Llama model from 49.5\% to 73.6\% R@20 on \ac{lsa} (\textbf{+24.1\%}) while remaining within a single-GPU budget. \item Comprehensive evaluations demonstrate that \ac{ootsm} establishes strong baselines for the novel \ac{lsa} task while significantly advancing video-based \ac{sga} performance when paired with a frozen scene-graph detector: short-term mR@10 improves by \textbf{3.4\%}, and long-term mR@50 increases by \textbf{21.9\%}—showcasing strong potential for challenging long-term predictions. \end{enumerate}
+Based on this decoupled multimodal strategy, we develop a modular \ac{sga} framework where existing scene-graph detectors extract visual representations while a language model reasons over temporal graph dynamics.
+We formalize \ac{lsa} to enable interpretable reasoning within this architecture.
+Specifically, a \ac{lsa} task involves predicting future scene graphs given a sequence of scene graphs corresponding to a video clip.
+By conducting its core anticipation reasoning primarily in the language domain, \ac{lsa} uniquely positions \acp{llm} to apply their extensive linguistic knowledge and understanding of the learned world~\cite{yuan2023gpt,zhang2023video,shi2024commonsense,qian2024streaming,wen2025enhanced} to the \ac{sga} challenge.
+Our main contributions in this work are as follows: \begin{enumerate}[leftmargin=1.2em, label=\textbullet] \item We formalize \ac{lsa} as a linguistic formulation of \ac{sga} and construct a dedicated benchmark by converting Action Genome into temporally ordered scene-graph sequences with observed/predicted splits under the standard \ac{sga} protocol. \item We propose \ac{ootsm}, an object-oriented two-stage framework that anticipates future object sets and refines object-centric relational trajectories through temporal-consistency regularization. \item We develop a unified prompting and fine-tuning strategy that adapts compact open-source \acp{llm} to \ac{lsa} without requiring visual features.
+A 3B-parameter Llama model trained with this strategy outperforms strong API baselines including GPT-4o by 9.6\% in R@50 and 3.2\% in mR@50 under matched textual inputs and context windows. \item When integrated with frozen scene-graph detectors, \ac{ootsm} improves video-based \ac{sga} performance, achieving up to 21.9\% mR@50 gain on long-horizon prediction while maintaining robustness under detection noise. \end{enumerate}

+The remainder of this paper is organized as follows. \Cref{sec:related_work} reviews existing scene graph methods. \Cref{sec:method} presents our two-stage framework for linguistic scene graph anticipation with object dynamics modeling. \Cref{sec:experiment} provides comprehensive evaluation on text-based and video-based settings. \Cref{sec:conclusion} concludes the paper.